mevdschee/postcodes-nl/README.md

 ## Running

-Build using:

-    bash release.sh

-Run using:
+Configure your database in `postcodes-nl.php` and run using:

     bash postcodes-nl.sh

-Configure your database in `postcodes-nl.php`.

-## Requirements

-To build you need:

-    sudo apt install 7zip wget php-cli gh

 To run you need:

     sudo apt install 7zip php-cli php-mysql

 This assumes you are using a Debian based Linux distribution.

+## Releasing

+Release using:

+    bash release.sh

+To release you need:

+    sudo apt install 7zip wget php-cli gh

+This uses the Github CLI on Debian Linux.

 ## Sample data